 We are a grassroots social justice organization made up of immigrants in the Greater New Haven area since 2002.
 Many of us have suffered human rights abuses on the job and in the immigration system.
-We come together to address human rights abuses in our community and take action.
+We come together to address human rights abuses in our community.

 ULA is a leading member of the Connecticut Immigrant Rights Alliance, a statewide coalition including immigrant, faith, labor, civil rights and human service organizations.

 ULA is supported by individual donations, mostly from immigrants themselves, and by the Graustein Memorial Fund, Community Foundation of Greater New Haven, and Haymarket Peoples Fund.

 In 2004, ULA initiated a campaign to stop police from racially profiling people based on their perceived immigrant status.
 ULA convened the immigrant community to testify about racial profiling.
 The result was Police General Order 06-2, which prohibits New Haven police from questioning individuals about their immigrant status.
 At the same time, ULA and Junta worked with the City of New Haven to create a government-issued ID card for all city residents, regardless of immigration status.
 In 2007, New Haven became the first US city to issue such an ID card.

 After ICE raided homes and detained 29 New Haven residents in 2007, ULA organized a massive march to put a stop to further raids scheduled in New Haven.
 Through a lawsuit, ULA discovered that the raids had been an act of retaliation against the New Haven ID card.
 In 2012, victims of the raids won a large settlement against ICE for civil rights violations.